sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Relink File Extension Extra](images/relinkFileExtensionExtra.png)

 ### Usage
 1. Select any linked files, and run this script.
-If no file is selected, it replaces all files in the document.
+If no files are selected, it replaces all files in the document.
 2. Select either file renaming method.
    - `Replace` Enter the current file name in the Find field and a new file name in the Replace field.
    It can also be part of the file name.
 Regular expressions are supported in the Find field.
    - `Add` Enter a string to be added to the prefix, suffix, or both of the original file names.
 3. Enter an extension.
 If the file extension is the same, enter nothing.
-4. If you specify PDF as the extension, enter the page number and select the Crop to option.
+4. If you specify PDF as the extension, select the Crop to option and enter the page number.
    **See also:** [Import Adobe PDF files](https://helpx.adobe.com/illustrator/using/importing-pdf-files.html)
 5. To change the folder for the linked file, select a new folder.
    If the folder is the same as the original file, select nothing.